-Can Pilates Help With Incontinence?
+Can Pilates Help With Incontinence?Jun 20, 2016

 What Causes Incontinence?

 The two most common things that cause stress incontinence in women are pregnancy (pre- and post-partum) and menopause.
-In both cases there is a hormonal shift that encourages relaxation of the pelvic girdle and the added trauma to the pelvic floor muscles that occurs during a natural birth can create a significant weakness in this muscle group that results in the need for, well, diapers.
+In both cases, there is a hormonal shift that encourages relaxation of the pelvic girdle and the added trauma to the pelvic floor muscles that occurs during a natural birth can create a significant weakness in this muscle group that results in the need for, well, diapers.
 There was a Twitter post by model Chrissy Teigan that went viral recently.
 She said “no one told me that I would be coming home in diapers too.”
 It’s real… whether we talk about it or not.
-So lets talk about it.
-And by the way – men have issues with incontinence too.
+So let's talk about it.
+And by the way – men have issues with incontinence, too.
 Weak bladder muscles, weak pelvic floor muscles and certain prostate and nerve conditions can all be factors.

 That brings us to the pelvic floor musculature once again.
 This group of muscles creates a basket at the base of your pelvis that holds everything in and can assist in maintaining a pressure gradient that prevents the unwanted flow of urine.
 The ability to engage the pelvic floor during the movements that often cause leakage can significantly decrease the amount of urine lost and save incredible amounts of embarrassment and stress.
 Engaging these muscles has also been shown to help during episodes of urgency to buy you time until you can scurry into the nearest bathroom.

 Your pelvic floor is made up of a group of muscles that create a sling along the bottom of your pelvis.
 The anal canal, the vaginal canal in women and the urethra all exit the body through this “sling”.

-2. Learn how to engage these muscles!
-Have you every heard of a Kegel?
+Have you ever heard of a Kegel?
 This is the standard exercise to engage this muscle group.
 Imagine that you are in a situation where you have to pass gas.
 We’ve all been there- during an intimate dinner, a job interview, front row of a wedding… regardless of where or when- we’ve all been there.
-Now – try to “hold it in” and not let the gas out.
+Now – try to “hold it in'' and not let the gas out.
 Lift up and draw the muscles in towards your belly button.
 Hold this contraction for 10 sec (if you can- if not start at 3 and work up to 10) and then relax.
 Make sure that your glutes and abs DO NOT CONTRACT!
 Work up to the point where you can engage these muscles and maintain a contraction for 10 seconds (while breathing) in laying, sitting and standing.

-3. Make functional!
-Now, you’ve learned how to turn on your pelvic floor muscles when you are being still.
+Now, you’ve learned how to turn on your pelvic floor muscles when you are still.
 But how will that help if your issue is that you pee when you are moving?
 Jumping?
 Trying to scurry to the bathroom?
 Most people don’t have issues with incontinence when they are sitting still.
 So now the trick is to work on maintaining this contraction while you are moving.
-Start lying in bed and working on sliding one heel in to your hips, then the other.
+Start lying in bed and working on sliding one heel into your hips, then the other.
 Once you’ve mastered that work on standing marching while maintaining the contraction.
 Then start trying to add it in to your day to day activities; walking, picking up the laundry basket, going up and down stairs and during your Pilates practice.
 It’s this step of being able to maintain the contraction during functional movements that will make the greatest difference in your life.